 Regardless of land cover and land use, the net carbon sink in the terrestrial biosphere is affected by a range of environmental conditions such as climate, atmospheric CO2 concentration and moisture.
 These conditions influence processes that take up and release CO2 from the terrestrial biosphere such as photosynthesis, plant and soil respiration, transpiration, carbon allocation and turnover, and disturbances such as fires.

 In plant photosynthesis, CO2 is taken from the atmosphere and converted to organic carbon compounds.
 This CO2 conversion is referred to as gross primary production (GPP).
 The sequestered carbon is needed for plant maintenance and growth (autotrophic respiration), and for the development of new plant tissues, forming live biomass carbon pools.
 All plant parts (including leaf fall and mortality) are ultimately stored as carbon in carbon pools in the soil and atmosphere.
-CO2 is also emitted from the soil pools to the atmosphere in the process of mineralisation.

 Terrestrial carbon cycle and vegetation models contribute to better understanding of the dynamics of the terrestrial biosphere in relation to these underlying processes and to the terrestrial water cycle (see Component Water) and land use (see Component Agriculture and land use).